 - 56 patients, with an average age of 35.6 years (range 16-50), who suffered from osteochondral lesions of the talus and ankle osteoarthritis, were treated using BMDCT.

 The most common ligament injury is the ankle sprain.
 Taping and exercising for this condition often have only temporary results.
-Prolotherapy can permanently strengthen the ligaments of the ankle, eliminating chronic ankle sprains and subluxations.
-Because Prolotherapy stimulates the repair of the soft tissue injuries and subsequent instability that are associated with bunions, heel spurs, plantar fasciitis, ankle sprains, fallen arches, and Achilles tendinopathy, chronic pain from these conditions is eliminated.
-For advanced degenerative conditions, Cellular Prolotherapy is often utilized for accelerated recovery.
-In conditions, such as tarsal tunnel syndrome and Morton’s neuroma, in addition to Prolotherapy to repair the underlying joint instability, Nerve Release and Regeneration Injection Therapy provides instant relief for entrapped nerves.
+Prolotherapy can permanently strengthen the ligaments of the ankle, eliminating chronic ankle sprains, subluxations, and instability.
+Because Prolotherapy stimulates the repair of the soft tissue injuries and instability that are associated with bunions, heel spurs, plantar fasciitis, ankle sprains, fallen arches, and Achilles tendinopathy, chronic pain from these conditions is eliminated.
+For advanced degenerative conditions, Cellular Prolotherapy (PRP or Stem cell Prolotherapy) is often utilized for accelerated recovery.

 Would you like to ask a question about Ankle Osteoarthritis?

 Get help and information from our Caring Medical staff.